My Adventures with Superman

-My Adventures with Superman is an American animated superhero series based on the DC Comics character Superman.
-The series is developed by Jake Wyatt and produced by Warner Bros.
-Animation for Cartoon Network's nighttime programming block Adult Swim.
+My Adventures with Superman is an American animated superhero drama television series developed by Jake Wyatt, Brendan Cloghet, and Josie Campbell and based on the DC Comics character Superman.
+The series airs on Cartoon Network's nighttime programming block Adult Swim, and follows Clark Kent and Lois Lane as they both develop romantic feelings for each other and the former builds his identity as the superhero, Superman.

+The series features the starring voices of Jack Quaid, Alice Lee, Ishmel Sahid, and Kiana Madeira.
+It was initially planned to air on Cartoon Network during the daytime, but was later moved to Adult Swim despite not necessarily being intended to target an adult demographic.
+It was produced by Warner Bros.
+Animation, with animation services provided by Studio Mir in South Korea for the first two seasons and Studio Grida, also in South Korea, for the third season.

 The series premiered on Adult Swim on July 7, 2023, (Note: Adult Swim lists the series as premiering on July 6, 2023, at 12:00 a.m.
-(24:00) EDT/PDT, which is effectively July 7) with each episode releasing on Max shortly after broadcast.
+(24:00) EDT/PDT, which is effectively July 7.) with each episode releasing on HBO Max shortly after broadcast.
 The second season began broadcasting on May 26, 2024, (Note: Adult Swim lists the second season as premiering on May 25, 2024, at 12:00 a.m.
-(24:00) EDT/PDT, which is effectively May 26) shifting its premieres to the network's Toonami programming block, which originally encored the first season.
-A third season was announced in June 2024.
+(24:00) EDT/PDT, which is effectively May 26.) shifting its premieres to the network's Toonami programming block, which originally encored the first season.
+A third season premiered on June 14, 2026.
+(Note: Adult Swim lists the third season as premiering on June 13, 2026, at 12:00 a.m.
+(24:00) EDT/PDT, which is effectively June 14.)
 A spin-off series titled My Adventures with Green Lantern is in development.

 Premise

 The story follows Clark Kent, as he builds his secret identity as Superman and explores his mysterious origins, and Lois Lane, whom Clark develops a crush on and vice-versa, who is on her way to becoming a star reporter.
-Teaming up with photographer and Clark's best friend Jimmy Olsen, the trio break the stories that matter and save the day against many villains in the city of Metropolis, while also contending with Task Force X and Brainiac, as well as encountering Clark's Kryptonian cousin, Kara.
+Teaming up with photographer and Clark's best friend Jimmy Olsen, the trio break the stories that matter and save the day against many villains in the city of Metropolis, as well as encountering Clark's Kryptonian cousin, Kara.